jundalisay/spblist/content/en/research/mohammad/quran/sura-021b.md

 “You yourselves are the wrongdoers.”
 65. But they reverted to their old ideas: “You certainly know that these do not speak.”
-66. He said, “Do you worship, instead of Allah, what can neither benefit you in anything, nor harm you?
+66. He said, “Do you worship, instead of Enki, what can neither benefit you in anything, nor harm you?
-67. Fie on you, and on what you worship in- stead of Allah.
+67. Fie on you, and on what you worship in- stead of Enki.
 Do you not understand?”
 68. They said, “Burn him and support your gods, if you are going to act.”
 69. We said, “O fire, be coolness and safety